-- 502.1 The owner or operator of any unit subject to the requirements of Section 303 must maintain on-site records of maintenance and a copy of the manufacturer's maintenance schedule and specifications in a manual or other written materials supplied by the manufacturer, distributor, installer, or maintenance company. - The owner or operator of any unit subject to Section 501 must keep copies of all CEMS data and final source test reports as applicable. - 502.3 Records must be maintained on site for a continuous 5-year period and made available for review by the Air Pollution Control Officer upon request.
+- The owner or operator of any unit subject to the requirements of Section 3043 must maintain on-site records of maintenance and a copy of the manufacturer's maintenance schedule and specifications in a manual or other written materials supplied by the manufacturer, distributor, installer, or maintenance company. - 502.2 The owner or operator of any unit exempt pursuant to Section 115 and subject to the requirements of Section 303.2 for fuel usage must record, for each unit, the calendar year gaseous and non-gaseous fuel usage, the HHV of each fuel used, and the total therms of fuel used in the calendar year. - 502.3 The owner or operator of any unit exempt pursuant to Section 115 and subject to the requirements of Section 303.2 for hours of operation must record, for each unit, the calendar year hours of operation, and the calendar year calculated therms of fuel used. - 502.42 The owner or operator of any unit subject to Section 501 must keep copies of all CEMS data and final source test reports as applicable. - 502.53 Records must be maintained on site for a continuous 5-year period and made available for review by the Air Pollution Control Officer upon request.